jantumajer/VSLite_CZnetwork/README.md

 Scripts were developed using R version 4.2.2. and RStudio version 2024.09.1.

 ### Instructions
 Instructions for using R-scripts are provided as annotations directly throughout the scripts.
-Similarly, scripts also automatically load all required packages for smooth functionality.
+Similarly, scripts also automatically load all packages required for their functionality.

 ### Climate
 Monthly mean temperature and precipitation totals for each site from January 1961 to December 2020.